Foodies guide to Dusseldorf | Top places for food travellers

 Situated along the Rhine River, MedienHafen is a trendy, modern neighbourhood with a unique architectural landscape.

 It has upscale restaurants and trendy bars offering exquisite cuisine, waterfront views and Michelin-star dining.
-Some of the best restaurants here include MEERBAR Restaurant, ROCCA 800°C and Im Schiffchen.

 Flingern

+The dynamic neighbourhood of Flingern has loads of culinary haunts and bars.
 This trendy area is known for its hipster vibe and hosts a variety of international and fusion restaurants.
-Check out Luang Prabang, DEN Restaurant and Sattgrun when visiting this neighbourhood.

 Eat sushi at Dusseldorf’s Japanese Quarter